persquare/WebAssembly.tmbundle/README.md

 # WebAssembly.tmbundle
-Tools for working with WebAssembly (.wat,.wasm) files
+Tools for working with WebAssembly (.wat,.wasm) files in TextMate2